yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 and honestly expose their _interests_.
 When that's done, we can all start to work not against each other but against the problem: With what solution will all our interests be satisfied at the same time?

+{% quote A truly professional software team is full of conflicts %}

 We will ask that junior developer: "Why do you think we need NoSQL?"
 It's very likely that we will hear something like, "I just want to learn this new